-Smyth County Public Libraries
+Smyth County Public Library System

-• The Smyth County Public Libraries are a series of three libraries that are found in the county's three towns - Marion, Chilhowie, and Saltville.
-Governed by a seven-member Board of Trustees, Smyth County's libraries offer public reference resources, internet access, copy/scanning/faxing services, and places for public meetings.
-This system is funded by the Friends of the Library groups that support each of the libraries in the system independently.
+The Smyth County Public Library System has three (3) branches that are found in the County's three towns - Marion, Chilhowie, and Saltville.
+Governed by a seven-member Board of Trustees, the Smyth County Library System offers the public reference resources, internet access, copy/scanning/faxing services, and places for public meetings.
+This system is funded by multiple sources including the County, each of the three towns, state funding and miscellaneous grants.
+A Friends of the Library group also supports the system in a variety of projects and programs.